 Process, risk and control documentation, Risk assessments, Audit work papers, Control testing results, Compliance requirements and assessments.

-All transactional data is housed in a MySQL Server database.
+Transactional data is housed in a MySQL Server database.
 Data is encrypted at rest using an AES-256 algorithm and in transit using TLS 1.2.
 Transactional data is denormalized and stored in separate reporting data warehouse.
 Users can only interact with the data through the web user interface (WUI) or through Business Intelligence (BI) tool connected to the data warehouse.
 Users must possess valid login credentials with proper authorization to access the data through either mechanism.

 Administrative users have an additional option to upload data through an Excel data import tool.